MirrorNetworking/Mirror/docs/Concepts/HLAPI.md

 ## Server and Host

-In Unity’s High Level API (HLAPI) system, multiplayer games include:
+In Mirror’s High Level API (HLAPI) system, multiplayer games include:

 -   **Server**
     A server is an instance of the game which all other players connect to when they want to play together.
 A server often manages various aspects of the game, such as keeping score, and transmit that data back to the client.